 It is wise, from time to time, to stop and evaluate our lives as we seek to make the most of them.

 The start of a new year provides a natural opportunity to look back and offers an extra push toward new adjustments going forward.
 That’s why New Year’s resolutions are so popular.
+But you don’t need to wait until December 31—you can decide on one of these goals any time of the year.

 1. Save $1,000.
 Less than 40% of Americans have one thousand dollars in savings, but almost every successful financial wellness plan available today includes the creation of a $1,000 Emergency Fund.
 Finding that much money overnight might be difficult.
 But if you can find $83/month to put away, you’ll complete this resolution by the end of the year… and be in better financial position than 60% of the country!